Preference Adaptive and Sequential Text-to-Image Generation: PASTA: P reference A daptive and S equential T ext-to-image A gent

 where $\gP_L(X) = \brk[c]*{ P \in X: \abs{P} = L}$ is the set of all possible slates of size~$L$.
 Enumerating $\gP_L\brk*{\brk[c]*{p_{i}}_{i=1}^{L_C})}$ is, of course, computationally expensive when $L_C$ is large (a detriment to both training time and inference efficiency).
 Inspired by \citet{slateQ:ijcai19}, we decompose the value function into a (weighted) average of prompt-values $f_\phi : \gH \times \gP \mapsto \mathbb{R}$.
 Specifically, we compute the value of each prompt, and estimate the value of a slate by:

 This approximation reduces the exponential complexity of finding the best slate to $\gO(L_C \log L_C)$ (i.e., by sorting the prompt values over the candidate set).
 See \cref{fig:policy_arch} for a schematic of the PASTA policy and value function.
+PASTA first prompts an LMM $\pi_C$ (i.e., candidate generator) to generate ${L_C}$ candidates $\brk[c]*{p_i}_{i=1}^{L_C} \sim \pi_C(h)$.
+It then uses its candidate selector $\pi_S$ to select a slate $P$ of prompts according to \Cref{eq: selection method}.